Skip to main content

 Paid

-Learn the basics of Linux from scratch and gain practical skills in working with key commands, file management, access rights, processes, and basic system administration functions - everything you need for a confident start in the world of Linux.
+Learn the basics of Linux from scratch and gain practical skills in working with key commands, file management, access rights, processes, and basic system administration functions.
+This comprehensive beginner's course is designed to give you everything you need for a confident start in the world of Linux.

-• Understand Linux commands, work with the console, and the basics of the shell
+• Understand Linux commands: Work with the console and grasp the basics of the shell.

-• Manage the file system, directories, and access permissions
+• File System Management: Learn to manage the file system, directories, and access permissions efficiently.

-• Effectively create and administer users and groups
+• User and Group Administration: Effectively create and administer users and groups.

-• Deal with typical tasks faced by Linux system administrators
+• System Administration Tasks: Tackle typical tasks faced by Linux system administrators.

 This is a demo lesson (10:00 remaining)